 The end result is often striking.
 And it can be deeply meaningful because one is “working with nature in an individual and imaginative form” [Source: Sogetsu Ikebana NSW].

 What Wedding Styles would ikebana be Great For?

 As ikebana arrangements are usually minimalist and structural, this design style is suitable for a couple who wants a modern contemporary theme.
 This means clean lines, unique wedding flowers and an unconventional wedding setting that is modern and chic.
 For example an art gallery or a wedding venue like Ovollo Woolloomooloo in Sydney, NSW.

 An industrial space such as a converted warehouse venue or industrial brick building will provide an amazing backdrop to ikebana-inspired arrangements.
-For instance, The Joinery in Brisbane.
+For instance, the Three Blue Ducks in Rosebery.
 Imagine floral designs that creatively combine flowers with raw textures and materials such as aged timber and metal!

 Minimalism has become a popular wedding style based on the concept that there is beauty in simplicity.
 The clean look is intentional.